DenislavMihov/SoftUni/SoftUni Fundamentals/functions_exercise/README.md

 Write a program that receives a sequence of numbers (integers) separated by a single space.
 It should print a list of only the even numbers.
 Use filter()

+6. Sort

+Write a program that receives a sequence of numbers (integers) separated by a single space.
+It should print a sorted list of numbers in ascending order.
+Use sorted().